-As you may be aware, there has been a great deal of buzz surrounding Batch 5 Extreme Thermogenic Fat Burner, so we took the time to write a comprehensive review, examining the ingredients, side effects, customer care and clinical studies.
-We also focused on countless user comments and customer reviews posted on the internet.
+We’ve all struggled to find the right weight-loss product, so this time we decided to do a comprehensive review of Batch 5, examining the ingredients, side effects, customer care and clinical studies.
+We also focused on countless user comments posted on the internet.
 Lastly we compressed all of the data we discovered to give you the bottom line.

 What You Need To Know

-Batch 5 is a weight loss formula created by bCharged Labs.
+Firstly, Batch 5 is a weight-loss formula created by bCharged Labs.
 Unfortunately we couldn’t locate an official website for this brand.
-However, it looks like this company is located in Seattle, WA.
-Batch 5 capsules are claimed to boost thermogenesis, increase endurance levels, suppress appetite and encourage fast weight loss in both women and men.
+The ingredients found in Batch 5 include vitamin B6, L-carnitine, chromium, dandelion root, garcinia cambogia, green tea extract, uva ursi, cayenne pepper, citrus aurantium (contains synephrine), white willow bark and guarana seed.
+Batch 5 capsules claim to boost thermogenesis, increase endurance levels, suppress appetite and encourage you to lose more.
 To use this product, you simply take 2-4 capsules, 30-60 minutes prior to exercise or meals.
-The ingredients found in Batch 5 include the following; Vitamin B6, L-Carnitine, Chromium, Dandelion Root, Garcinia Cambogia, Green Tea Extract, Uva Ursi, Cayenne Pepper, Citrus Aurantium (contains Synephrine), White Willow Bark and Guarana Seed Extract.

 It looks like Batch 5 was first released in 2013 and it can be purchased via distributor websites like Amazon for $19.96.
 This supplement contains natural ingredients and there is plenty of user feedback posted online, but read on…